 Australia’s clinical trials environment is complex, with various responsibilities resting with institutions, private organisations and companies, State or Territory Governments and the Commonwealth Government.

-NHMRC Clinical Trials Initiatives
+Australian Government Clinical Trials Initiatives

 NHMRC, the Department of Health and the Department of Industry are working together and with other States and Territories to improve the clinical trials environment in Australia and to achieve a nationally consistent approach to the way that clinical trials are conducted, to help promote education and training, and to make it easier for patients to enrol in clinical trials.